artur-shaik/vim-javacomplete2/README.md

 `let g:JavaComplete_GradleExecutable = 'gradle'` - use your own path to gradle executable file.

+`let g:JavaComplete_ImportOrder = ['java.', 'javax.', 'com.', 'org.', 'net.']` - Specifies the order of import groups.
+An import group is a list of individual import statements that all start with the same beginning of package name surrounded by blank lines above and below the group.

 ## Commands

 `JCimportsAddMissing` - add all missing 'imports';